Slime (Dragon Quest): Appearances

 The Slimes made their first appearance in Dragon Quest as the first and weakest enemy in the game, and have made similar appearances in all subsequent Dragon Quest titles.
 In Dragon Quest V, the monster is an easily recruitable ally that learns a variety of magic spells.
+Other Slimes are able to be recruited in this game, including Metal Slimes.
+Various Slimes can also be recruited in the spin-off series, Dragon Quest Monsters.
 Slimes are also the protagonists of their own spinoff series, beginning with Slime Mori Mori Dragon Quest, a Game Boy Advance title.
 It was followed by Dragon Quest Heroes: Rocket Slime, which was released worldwide for the Nintendo DS, and the Japanese-exclusive title, Slime Mori Mori Dragon Quest 3 for the Nintendo 3DS.
 These games follow a nation of Slimes who are intelligent and civilized, but also cute and somewhat comical.
 In the North American localization of the Dragon Quest games for the Nintendo DS, joking references and puns are made about Slimes.
 Slimes also appeared in several crossover games along with characters from Nintendo's Mario franchise, such as the Itadaki Street series.
 Slimes also appear in Super Smash Bros.
 Ultimate as a stage element on the Yggdrasil's Altar stage, as a Spirit, as a purchasable hat for Mii Fighters, and in one of the Hero's taunts and victory poses.